 - Not paying attention to what’s going on (startups are small and require everyone to be looking out for potential issues and opportunities)

-- Poor leadership and communication (communicating expectations to your staff and having them speak to you in turn is incredibly important)
+- Poor leadership and communication (communicating expectations to your staff and having them speak to you, in turn, is incredibly important)

 - Making no progress

 Fortunately, many of these pitfalls are avoidable.
-Though we may not solve the Browns conundrum in my lifetime, there are a myriad of business startup tips, tools, and applications for those entrepreneurs hoping to avoid being another failed statistic.
+Though we may not solve the Browns conundrum in my lifetime, there is a myriad of business startup tips, tools, and applications for those entrepreneurs hoping to avoid being another failed statistic.

 Drafting the right players

 The first step to entrepreneurial success is to be careful when hiring.
 While searching for the ideal candidate take a lesson from the Browns’ standard recruitment practices – don’t overthink.
 Though you want to make sure you’re hiring the right person for your team, being too specific can lead to second-guessing, and in turn you may end up overlooking what’s right in front of your face.

 (And what’s right in front of your face may move on to bigger and better things like the Eagles.)

 Paying attention to what’s going on – i.e. your fanbase

 The next step to a successful venture is understanding your market and whether or not the product or service you’re offering is actually needed.
 For example, anyone looking to make a buck off a Browns fan is likely not going to come to them in full Steelers gear – or carrying any glass bottles.
 You need to understand the thought process behind your customer’s purchasing habits – what they like and dislike.

 To do this, try utilizing a few marketing tools and programs like –

 - Google Analytics will give you a clear insight as to who your customers are; including gender, age, and search habits.
 It will also give you an insight to which pages people are spending the most time on and which pages they’re not.